codec-lab/flippy/README.md

-# FlipPy: Probablistic programming in Python
+# FlipPy: A probablistic programming language for Python

-FlipPy is Python library for specifying probabilistic programs.
+FlipPy is a library for specifying probabilistic programs that prioritizes interoperability with Python.
-It prioritizes compatibility with Python, universality, and maintainability.
 It takes inspiration from the design and implementation of [WebPPL](https://dippl.org/).